dwyl/home/README.md

 We have built MVPs for, advised and trained people in _several_ startups. <br />
 We feel we have a _grasp_ of what it takes to run a successful technology startup.
-(_though we expect to gain significantly more wisdom on the subject through participating in Startup School and possibly YC's "main" program_).
+(_though we expect to gain significantly more wisdom/experience through participating in Startup School and possibly YC's "main" program_).
 We have lived the "digital nomad" (remote working) lifestyle and know what the biggest challenges are.